mikecroucher/HPC_Examples/languages/Python/HelloWorld/README.md

 When the job completes, you will have two additional files in your current directory

 * hello.py.oXXXXX (Contains standard output stream.
 Should contain 'Hello World')
-* hello.py.eXXXXX (Contains standard error stream.
-Should be empty in this case)
+* hello.py.eXXXXX (Contains standard error stream.)

 Where XXXXX will be a number corresponding to the job identificaton number assigned by the system.